Capital punishment in Colorado: Abolishment

 On January 14, 2020, Senate Bill 20-100 was introduced in the Colorado Senate with prime sponsors being Senators Julie Gonzales and Jack Tate as well as Representatives Jeni James Arndt and Adrienne Benavidez.
 The bill abolished the death penalty for individuals sentenced after July 1, 2020, and was not retrospective to the three inmates on death row at the time, however, the Governor Jared Polis said "If the state, Republicans and Democrats, were to say, and I were to sign, a bill that said we no longer have the death penalty in Colorado … I would certainly take that as a strong indication that those who are currently on death row should have their sentences commuted to life in prison," On January 31, 2020, the Colorado Senate voted 19-13 on the bill's final reading to pass it and advance it to the Colorado House of Representatives.

 On February 26, 2020, the Colorado House of Representatives voted 38-27 on final reading to pass it and send it to the Governor's desk.
 The bill was signed on March 23, 2020.

 Sentencing

-When the prosecution sought the death penalty, the sentence was decided by the jury and required unaninimity.
+When the prosecution sought the death penalty, the sentence was decided by the jury and required unanimity.
 In case of a hung jury during the penalty phase of the trial, a life sentence was issued, even if a single juror opposed death (there was no retrial).

-From 1995 to 2003, death sentences in Colorado were decided on by a three-judge panel.
-Three people (George Woldt; Francisco Martinez, Jr.; and William Neal) were sentenced to death under this system until it was overturned following Ring v.
+From 1995 to 2003, death sentences in Colorado were decided by a three-judge panel.
+Three people (George Woldt; Francisco Martinez, Jr.; and William Lee Neal) were sentenced to death under this system until it was overturned following Ring v.
 Arizona, retroactively commuting the death sentences to life without parole.

 Capital crimes

-Before July 1, 2020, first-degree murder was punishable by death in Colorado if:
+Before July 1, 2020, first-degree murder was punishable by death in Colorado if any of the following applied: